barnabas243/reactnative_TicTacToe/README.md

 # Tic Tac Toe

-This is a simple responsive Tic Tac Toe built using React Native for **CM3050 graded assignment 2.701 (Responsive naughts and crosses UI)**.
+This is a simple *fully responsive* Tic Tac Toe built using React Native for **CM3050 graded assignment 2.701 (Responsive naughts and crosses UI)**.
+(The tictactoe logic is not part of the assignment.
+Done it for fun.)

-please view the expo.txt file for the link to the online development server
+please [Click here](https://snack.expo.dev/@barnabas243/tictactoe) or view the expo.txt file for the link to the expo snack demo.

 ## Table of Contents
 - [Preview](#preview)